eiithel/Qt_SerialEvent/README.md

 Qt_SerialEvent is A simple application which listens to the serialport in order to pick up a button state and react in consequences.

 The Framework used is `Qt`.
-Basically we use this libraries:
+Basically we use these libraries:
 *  QtSerialPort
 *  QtWebSockets